yourBoiGershy/Real-Estate-Mapping/Project_Report.md

 2. **Geocoding Interface**: Translates addresses to coordinates for spatial analysis
 3. **Analysis Modules**:
    - `mobilityAnalysis.js`: Evaluates transit access and road proximity
    - `livabilityAnalysis.js`: Assesses nearby amenities and educational institutions
    - `emergencyAnalysis.js`: Evaluates access to hospitals, fire stations, and police stations
+   - `routingAnalysis.js`: Implements Dijkstra's algorithm for path finding and travel time calculations
+   - `drivingAnalysis.js`: Calculates driving and emergency response times

+4. **OpenStreetMap Integration**:
+   - The system integrates with OpenStreetMap data to build a comprehensive road network graph
+   - Road segments include attributes like road type, speed limits, and one-way information
+   - The graph is used for realistic path finding and travel time calculations

 The address analysis endpoint (`/analyze-address`) coordinates these modules to generate comprehensive results with detailed scores and nearby facilities.